MCP Geocoding Tutorial

 The MCP server code is open source and hosted on GitHub.

-You will need to have npm installed.
+You will need to have node installed.
 Then run:

 This is how Claude knows the MCP is available, how to call it, and how the LLM knows your OpenCage geocoding API key.